canturk/qmtoolbox/README.md

 		* Generates presentation file in LaTeX (beamer).

-#### (c) "qutil.py" consists of
+#### (c) "qutil.py" consists of modules for
    - Call-back functions for Hamiltonian (S15)
+   - Generation of flux noise
-   - Modules for data processing and  visual representations using matplotlib
+   - Data processing and  visual representations using matplotlib
-   - Saves data/figures in the destination directory,
+   - Saving data/figures in the destination directory,

 #### (d) "qpar.py" includes system parameters in the form of dictionary (pars).